 based on 2 reviews.

 Because Bulgaria is part of the European Community, the country has to comply with certain rules and regulations for performing economic activities.
 The EORI number is used to improve the security of commercial transactions within the European Union and, at the same time, it offers the possibility to identify other commercial operators.

 Economic operators established in Bulgaria must register for an EORI number.
-The application is available online on the National Customs Agency website (www.customs.bg) and it must be accompanied by specific documents that prove the individual’s or company’s identity, such as documents issued by the Bulgarian Trade Register (for companies) and ID cards for individuals.
+The application is available online on the National Customs Agency website and it must be accompanied by specific documents that prove the individual’s or company’s identity, such as the company registration documentss issued by the Bulgarian Trade Register (for companies) and ID cards for individuals.

 The EORI registration form must be submitted in Bulgarian, at the customs office within the residence area of the economic operator.
 Non-EU nationals can also apply for an EORI number, however, they have to submit additional documentation.